ledoyen/aash/scoped-context/README.md

 __Requires Java 8__

-This is a __tree structured context__ supporting storage of value or expressions (currently only [spring-expression](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html) is supported).
+This is a __tree structured context__ supporting storage of values or expressions (currently only [spring-expression](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html) is supported).

 Use this when you need scopes for your variables.